PSwicarz/My_Leetcode_codes/README.md

 ## -- important --
-The code provided in the solution is appropriate to use on a specific question on LeetCode.com, but it cannot be used on its own
+The code provided in the solution is appropriate to use on a specific question on LeetCode.com.